avierstr/amplicon_sorter/README.md

 ### Release notes:

+2021/12/19:
+- minor changes to increase speed a little bit.
+- filtering of the reads to species groups changed from list to dict format: speed increase and more memory efficient.
+- parallelizing comparing consensus and making consensus to get speed increase for larger datasets
+- merging groups changed from list to dict format: speed increase and more memory efficient.

 2021/12/01:
 - major speed improvement by using the edlib library to do the comparison between sequences (see requirements for installation) (first tests between 5 - 10 x faster).
 - minor speed increase in merging groups (4 x).